 I try not to overwhelm myself–especially with my schooling–I want to focus on that.

-Do you have a dream project in mind ?
+A: Do you have a dream project in mind?

-I would love to work with Lucy Liu because she’s the reason I went into acting.
+NM: I would love to work with Lucy Liu because she’s the reason I went into acting.
 I thought, “If she can do that, then I can do that.”
-I also know she does directing so that’d be cool!
+I also know she does direct so that’d be cool!

-The importance of taking breaks is because you want to recharge, you want to clear your mind, body and soul and think of what you want to do next because there’s a lot of goals you want to achieve whether they’re short-term or long-term.
+NM: The importance of taking breaks is because you want to recharge, you want to clear your mind, body, and soul and think of what you want to do next because there’s a lot of goals you want to achieve whether they’re short-term or long-term.

 Overwhelming your mind is not healthy.